lizmat/REPL/README.md

 Boolean.
 Indicate whether to show the REPL header upon entry.
 Defaults to `True`.

 Used value available with the `.header` method.

+### :out

+Optional.
+The `:out` named argument specifies the value of `$*OUT` whenever a command is executed.
+If not specified, or specified with an undefined value, will assume the value of `$*OUT` at command execution time.

+### :err

+Optional.
+The `:err` named argument specifies the value of `$*ERR` whenever a command is executed.
+If not specified, or specified with an undefined value, will assume the value of `$*ERR` at command execution time.

 ### :multi-line-ok